-OneConnect (connection pooling or multiplexing) improves server scalability by reducing load associated with concurrent connections and connection rate to SharePoint servers.
-When enabled, the BIG-IP system maintains one connection to each SharePoint server which is used to send requests from multiple clients.
+OneConnect (connection pooling or multiplexing) improves server scalability by reducing load associated with concurrent connections and connection rate to WebLogic servers.
+When enabled, the BIG-IP system maintains one connection to each WebLogic server which is used to send requests from multiple clients.

 Unless you have requirements for configuring specific settings, we recommend allowing the iApp to create a new profile.
-F5 recommends the default profile which is optimized for SharePoint servers.
-Creating a custom profile is not a part of this template; see Local Traffic >> Profiles: Other: OneConnect to create a OneConnect profile.
+F5 recommends the default profile which is optimized for most WebLogic servers.
+Creating a custom profile is not a part of this template; see Local Traffic >> Profiles : Other : OneConnect to create a OneConnect profile.
 To select any new profiles you create, you need to restart or reconfigure this template.

-If you are deploying SharePoint 2013, and want to select a custom OneConnect profile, be sure it has a 0.0.0.0 source mask.

-• Create a profile based on the oneconnect parent (recommended)

-Select this option to have the system create the recommended OneConnect profile.
-The system uses the oneconnect parent profile with a Source Mask setting of 255.255.255.255.

-• Do not use a OneConnect profile

-Select this option if you do not require the BIG-IP system to perform connection pooling using a OneConnect profile.

-• Select the OneConnect profile you created from the list

-If you created a custom OneConnect profile for the SharePoint servers, select it from the list.
+- Create a profile based on the oneconnect parent (recommended) Select this option to have the system create the recommended OneConnect profile.
+The system uses the oneconnect parent profile with a Source Mask setting of 255.255.255.255. - Do not use a OneConnect profile Select this option if you do not require the BIG-IP system to perform connection pooling using a OneConnect profile. - Select the OneConnect profile you created from the list If you created a custom OneConnect profile for the WebLogic servers, select it from the list.